GarimaK1/AppleStoreUIViteReact19/README.md

 # AppleStoreWithViteReact19
 Develop UI for Apple Store using Vite 7 and React 19

 Data coming from a src/data/index.js file, dynamically rendered on page.

+UI display only.

 Image Attributions: